plutov/packagemain/testcontainers-demo/README.md

 ## Emulating real dependencies in Integration Tests using Testcontainers

 We built a dead simple URL shortener API in Go with 2 endpoints:
-- `/create?url=` - shortens the given URL
+- `/create?url=` - shortens the given URL.
-- `/get?key=` - redirects to the original URL
+- `/get?key=` - returns the original URL for a given key.

 It has 2 dependencies:
-- Postgres for storing the mappings between short and original URLs.
+- MongoDB as the database.
 - Redis for caching.

 ### Run unit tests